Star Wars Jedi: Fallen Order: Critical response

 The combat was praised by critics.
 Reiner noted each swing of the lightsaber felt impactful and each combat encounter was an intense experience.
 Hornshaw and Senior lauded the difficult nature of the game, likening it to Sekiro: Shadows Die Twice.
 Hornshaw further added that each combat encounter can be an "exciting, cerebral exercise" because enemies can easily defeat the player.
 Both remarked that despite its challenging gameplay, it was rewarding enough for players to feel like they are controlling a powerful Jedi knight.
 He enjoyed the game for not giving Cal too much power, which in turn, made the Empire a "frightening threat" due to the differences in power level between the two.
 Tyrer remarked that the game was "demanding" but not "punishing" and praised the difficulty options for allowing players to fine tune their experience.
 VG247's Sherif Saed felt that the parrying mechanics were sometimes inconsistent and frustrating, and criticized several combat encounters where players are overwhelmed by too many enemies.

-Andrew Reiner from Game Informer praised Cal as the game's protagonist and applauded the relationship between him and BD-1, likening the droid to a "friendly lapdog".
+Reiner praised Cal as the game's protagonist and applauded the relationship between him and BD-1, likening the droid to a "friendly lapdog".
 He liked the story for its pacing and mystique and praised the flashback scenes for their character development.
 Phil Hornshaw from GameSpot also praised the droid's gameplay presence, which made it an inseparable part of the game.
 He enjoyed the narrative of the game, though he felt that it only started to excel when it began exploring the deepening friendship between Cal and the game's supporting characters.
 Cal was generally well-liked by critics, and the game's cast of supporting characters including Cere and Trilla also received praise.
 While Grubb praised the game's writing, he was disappointed that the story was a typical Star Wars story about light versus dark.
 Kat Bailey, writing for USgamer, added that the story progressed at a "breakneck speed", though she applauded the story's dark moments.